Code-Institute-Submissions/milestone-project-tea-toast/README.md

 Social media links of course opening a new tab and directing a user to the cafes page is a function I like as the user never has to leave the website to do this.

 I have attached some samples of my design work and sketches that I used along the way.
-Please see the images in the wireframes folder.
+Please see the images at the bottom of my readme and also in the images folder.

 Furthermore, I had started the projectonce before this and then decided to start a fresh.
 The initial can be seen at https://github.com/phillrutherford/my-milestone-project.git as it cleared my way for some better designs.